17+ Free Proforma Invoice Templates (Word | Excel | PDF)

 Before goods can be allowed to pass through customs in the United States, they must be accompanied by special documentation.
 A standard commercial invoice must be issued within 120 days and provide all the required information, including information about the buyer and the seller.
 The invoice must also contain a description of the goods, the quantity, the location of the purchase, and the total value of the goods, including the taxes.

-Although there is no standard format to use when creating a proforma invoice template, several things must be included to make it complete and ensure that the customer understands what the document is all about.
+Although there is no standard format to use when creating such a template, several things must be included to make it complete and ensure that the customer understands what the document is all about.

 Some of the things that must be included are: